Table of Contents

 The “By status” view allows you to display tasks and meetings based on their status:

 - All open: all the open tasks and meetings organized by day in a calendar view; useful to have a complete view of the project.
-Equivalent command: /show all
+Equivalent command: /list all

 - Completed: completed tasks and meetings, along with completion teammate and date; useful to create reports on project progress.
-Equivalent command: /show completed
+Equivalent command: /list completed

 More status (e.g. Assigned, Unassigned, etc) will be added in the near future.